WillPower3309/awesome-dotfiles/README.md

 1. Ensure all [dependencies](#dependencies) are met
 2. Clone this repository and place its contents into your `.config` folder
 3. navigate to the `awesome` folder and place your desired wallpapers into the `wallpaper` folder, ensuring that you follow the naming conventions
-4. edit the `apps.lua` file to define your desired default and startup applications
+4. edit the `apps.lua` file to define your desired default and startup applications.
+If you do not have an application installed that matches a given variable name, change the variable to '' (ie: if you do not have an image editor installed, ensure `apps.imageEditor = ''`)
 5. edit the `widgets/wifi.lua` file and ensure that the `local interface` variable matches your wifi interface
 6. optional: edit the `keys.lua` file to change / add keybinds